chaos-polymtl/lethe/doc/source/parameters/dem/floating_mesh.rst

     end
  end

-* ``number of solids`` parameter defines the total number of floating meshes we wish to use during the simulation.
+* The ``number of solids`` parameter defines the total number of floating meshes we wish to use during the simulation.

 * For each floating mesh, we need a separate subsection (for instance 	``subsection solid object 0``) in which the information of the floating mesh (``type``, ``file name``, ``initial refinement``) is defined.